chalatz/tours/pages/info/reviews-comments-content.md

     soon with Rick Steves!
 Kathrine (Nov 24th)  Salt Lake City\tUtah\n\nDear Nicholas, My husband and I were delighted with Stathis and our 4 hour tour.
 Your organization is one of the best values we have enjoyed on our many travels around the world.
     Your operation was organized, professional, and educational.
-We were very pleased.<br>\nSincerely,<br>\nMarilyn (Nov 22nd)<br>\nmdewar@comcast.net\n\nHello Nicholas & Andrew, Ken and I would like to thank you for an amazing tour in Rhodes!
+We were very pleased.<br>\nSincerely,
+    \ Marilyn (Nov 22nd)  Carson City  USA\n\nHello Nicholas & Andrew, Ken and I would like to thank you for an amazing tour in Rhodes!
 Andrew was excellent.
 He showed us many beautiful sites and it was also nice meeting you at one of our stops.
     I will be writing a review on Trip Advisor!
-We really do appreciate the awesome time we had with your company!<br>\nMay you have a very Merry Christmas and Happy New Year.<br>\nWith warm regards.<br>\nKen & Deb Glidden (Nov 20th)<br>\nkdksczog79@yahoo.com\n\nNicholas, We enjoyed the Jewish Tour of Rhodes and our driver Giannis was informative and interesting.
-You have a beautiful Island with many interesting sites spots to visit,<br>\nIvan Portnoy (Nov 18th)<br>\nivanportnoy@yahoo.com\n\nGreat time in
-    Rhodes, We travelled to some amazing beaches, fishing village and incredible lookouts.
+We really do appreciate the awesome time we had with your company!<br>\nMay you have a very Merry Christmas and Happy New Year.<br>\nWith warm regards.
+Ken & Deb G. (Nov 20th)  Winston-Salem\tNorth Carolina\n\nNicholas, We enjoyed the Jewish Tour of Rhodes and our driver Giannis was informative and interesting.
+You have a beautiful Island with many interesting sites spots to visit,<br>\nIvan Portnoy (Nov 18th)<br>\nivanportnoy@yahoo.com\n\nGreat time in Rhodes, We travelled to some amazing beaches, fishing village and incredible lookouts.
 I would recommend Nicholas to any traveller who would love a first class and first hand insight into Rhodes.<br>\nThank you Nicholas for a wonderful tour.<br>\nWe will always remember our time together.<br>\nAnnette, Geoff, Margaret & Doug.<br>\nannette.geoffg@gmail.com\n\nNicholas I have to thank you for a great day.
 You made Rhodes an interesting and beautiful place, your help with Barry and allowing him to see so much was even better for